How to export budgets from Excel to Sage 100 with GL Exchange

 - Specify whether to include expired accounts.
 If not needed, select Never and click Next.

 - Select which accounts to include.
-We recommend leaving all as All and letting your import file determine which accounts are imported.
+We recommend leaving all as “All” since you will be uploading everything that is in your sheet then click Next.

-- Choose the file type (such as Excel) and specify the path to your import file.
-We recommend saving the file locally for best results.
+- Choose the file type and specify the path to your import file.
+We recommend saving the file in a shared folder on your Sage 100 server.
+Then click Next.

 Next steps

-If you want to learn more about optimizing Sage 100 for your organization or are considering an upgrade, Rand Group is here to help.
-Our team of experts can assist you with Sage 100 implementations, customizations, and training to ensure you get the most value from your ERP investment.
+If you want to learn more tips for optimizing Sage 100 for your organization or are considering an upgrade, our experts are here to help.
+We can assist you with Sage 100 implementations, customizations, and training to ensure you get the most value from your ERP investment.

 Ready to take your financial management to the next level?
-Contact Rand Group today to discuss your needs and see how we can help you reach your goals.
+Contact us today to discuss your needs and see how we can help you reach your goals.